Broadband Speed Test

-Chart showing the average download speeds across tests carried out by users of the broadband.co.uk speed test in April 2013.
+Chart showing the average download speeds across tests carried out by users of the broadbandgenie.co.uk speed test in September 2024.

-Why should you be testing your broadband speed?
+Why should I be testing my broadband speed?

 Here are 5 great reasons to be testing your broadband speed: